fireship-io/fireship.io/hugo/content/lessons/web-scraping-guide/index.md

 ### Instagram Scraper

 Instagram on the web uses React, which means we won't see any dynamic content util the page is fully loaded.
-[Puppeteer](https://try-puppeteer.appspot.com/) is available in the Clould Functions runtime, allowing you to spin up a chrome browser on your server.
+[Puppeteer](https://try-puppeteer.appspot.com/) is available in the Cloud Functions runtime, allowing you to spin up a chrome browser on your server.
 It will render JavaScript and handle events just like the browser you're using right now.

 First, the function logs into a real instagram account.
-The `page.type` method will find the cooresponding DOM element and type characters into it.
+The `page.type` method will find the corresponding DOM element and type characters into it.
 Once logged in, we navigate to a specific username and wait for the `img` tags to render on the screen, then scrape the *src* attribute from them.

 {{< figure src="img/puppeteer-instagram-login.png" alt="Sign into a real Instagram account with Puppeteer." >}}